PennLINC/AI2D/docs/imaging/_posts/2020-01-01-image_curation.md

 **[CuBIDS](https://cubids.readthedocs.io/en/latest/)** (Covitz et al., 2022)
 CuBIDS is a sanity preserving workflow that summarizes the heterogeneity in a MRI BIDS dataset, helps prepare MRI datasets for preprocessing, and helps users perform metadata-based quality control on MRI BIDS data.

-CuBIDS was run for each dataset in the [Reproducible Brain Chart (RBC)](https://reprobrainchart.github.io/).
+CuBIDS was run for each dataset in the [Reproducible Brain Chart (RBC) study](https://reprobrainchart.github.io/): HBN, NKI, PNC, CCNP.
 A CuBIDS summary was created that provides an opportunity to evaluate the data and decide how to handle heterogeneity by grouping the scans on the basis of metadata.

 You can find the link to each of the CuBIDS summaries for each study below.
 More information about how to interpret CuBIDS summaries can be found [here](https://cubids.readthedocs.io/en/latest/).